peelframework/peel/_manual/environment-configurations.md

     peel-wordcount-bundle/src/main/resources/config/acme-master
 {% endhighlight %}

-Don't forget to execute the following commands in order to initialize and checkout the configured submodules when you checkout Peel bundles:
+We also encourage beginners to use the [devhost config](https://github.com/stratosphere/peelconfig.devhost) which contains best practice configurations for your developer machine.

 {% highlight bash %}
+git submodule add \
+    git@github.com:stratosphere/peelconfig.devhost.git \
+    peel-wordcount-bundle/src/main/resources/config/$HOSTNAME
+{% endhighlight %}

+If you intend to modify those settings, we suggest to fork the repository and link the fork URL instead.

+Don't forget to execute the following commands in order to initialize and checkout the configured Git submodules when you clone Peel bundles:

+{% highlight bash %}
-git submodule init   # once after checkout git submodule update # periodically, to update linked configs
+git submodule init   # once after clone git submodule update # periodically, to update linked configs
 {% endhighlight %}